 On June 4, 1942 during the Battle of Midway served as part of the warship screen protecting USS Hornet (CV-8) for a week then back to Pearl Harbor arriving June 13, 1942.
 For the remainder of the month and took on provisions and undertook training exercises including anti-aircraft practice and being on alert status.
 On July 1, 1942 enters dry dock until the next day for hull scraping, cleaning and painting then resumed training.

 On July 15, 1942 departs Pearl Harbor still as a part of TF-7 bound for Tongatapu arriving nine days later.
 That same day, Atlanta refueled USS Maury (DD-401) then was refueled herself.
 She screened the carriers that supported the landings on Guadalcanal and Tulagi during August 1942.

 Later in the month, escorted USS Enterprise and during the Battle of the Eastern Solomons (Second Battle of the Solomon Sea) and protected USS Saratoga (CV-3) after that carrier was damaged by a torpedo fired by a Japanese submarine.

 During the next two months, she kept busy escorting combat and auxiliary ships engaged in the ongoing struggle to hold Guadalcanal.

-During 1991-1992, during an expedition led by Dr. Robert Ballard, the shipwreck of the Atlanta was briefly examined by a remotely operated vehicle (ROV).
-The footage was used in the National Geographic: The Lost Fleet of Guadalcanal documentary that aired during 1993.
+During the 1991-1992 Lost Ships of Guadalcanal expedition led by Dr. Robert Ballard, Atlanta was briefly examined by a Remotely Operated Vehicle (ROV) and video footage was included in National Geographic: The Lost Fleet of Guadalcanal that first aired in 1993.

 In November 1995, the Atlanta was first dived by Kevin Denlay and Terrence Tysall and then thoroughly explored in detail on several dedicated expeditions led by them during the following years.